venkysio/programs-prod/Security/XSS Client/readme.md

+Malicious scripts are injected into otherwise benign and trusted websites through a method known as Cross-Site Scripting (XSS).
+XSS attacks occur when an attacker uses a web application to send malicious code to a different end user in the form of a browser-side script.
+These attacks are quite widespread and can take place anywhere a web application uses input from a user in its output without validating or encoding it first.

 DOM Based XSS:(TYPE 0)

 - It is a type of cross site scripting attack, which is mainly based on the client side scripts and browsers.